brookinc/swift-linux-vagrant/README.md

 - Install the [vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin by running: `vagrant plugin install vagrant-vbguest`.
 - Run `vagrant up` and wait a few minutes for the setup process to complete.
 - Use `vagrant ssh` to log in to your newly-provisioned virtual machine.
-- Within the virtual machine, your repo directory is accessible as `/vagrant`, so change to that directory by entering `cd /vagrant`.
+- Within the virtual machine, your repo directory is accessible as `/vagrant`, so use `cd /vagrant` to change to that directory.
 - Enter `swift test.swift` to run the included test file.
 Hooray!
 You're running Swift code on Linux! 🎉

 ## Playing Around